angular/angular/aio/content/guide/i18n-common-merge.md

 </div>

-For a compile time translation of the application, the build process uses [ahead-of-time (AOT) compilation][AioGuideGlossaryAheadOfTimeAotCompilation] to produce a small, fast, ready-to-run application.
+For a compile-time translation of the application, the build process uses [ahead-of-time (AOT) compilation][AioGuideGlossaryAheadOfTimeAotCompilation] to produce a small, fast, ready-to-run application.

 <div class="alert is-helpful">